 You can start by taking shop classes while you're in high school, or even take an introductory course to mechanical engineering if you want to know your stuff.

-Once you complete high school, you can attend a bike institution like the prestigious United Bicycle Institute (UBI) in Ashland, Oregon.
+Once you complete high school, you can attend a cycle institution like the prestigious United Bicycle Institute (UBI) in Ashland, Oregon.
 Tuition starts from $1050 for an intro course, to $3550 for the advanced TIG Welded Titanium course.

 The UBI is an excellent way to learn as much as you can while interacting with like-minded peers and mentors.